 - Drape: This is the curtain part of the ensemble.
 These can be made from a number of fabrics and just about any color.
 You can get really creative when it comes to the drapes, such as combining two to create a different look.
 Say you have one drape with a color and you add a curtain that is sheer, you really get a different look.
 You have options such as satin drapes, polyester wedding drapes, and velour theatre drapes, among others.

-- Pipes: You have both horizontal and vertical pipes for the pipe and drape ensemble.
+- Pipes: You have both horizontal and vertical pipes for the pipe and drape framework.
 For the horizontal part, you can generally adjust it within a specified range.
 The most popular option is a crossbar that goes from 6 feet to 10 feet in width.
 The vertical piping can be just one piece (Fixed), two pieces (Break Apart), or Telescoping / Adjustable, depending on your specific needs.

 - Bases: You need a foundation to keep the vertical Upright pipes standing up, and it starts with the right size and weight for your base plates.
 If your display is larger or heavier, or will be using very heavy drapes, you may also want to consider using rubber base weights to provide additional weight to your pipe and drape set-up.